Position Title

 Biography:

-Dr. Jane Beal is a Continuing Lecturer at UC Davis.
-She received her BA, MA, and PhD in English and her MFA in Creative Nonfiction.
-She also holds a Certificate in Midwifery (Mercy in Action College of Midwifery) and a graduate Certificate in Narrative Medicine (Bay Path University).
+Dr. Jane Beal (PhD, University of California, Davis) is a Continuing Lecturer in the UC Davis Writing Center.
+She received her BA, MA, and PhD in English and her MFA in Creative Writing.
+She also holds a Certificate in Midwifery and a graduate Certificate in Narrative Medicine.
 She has taught at private liberal arts colleges in Chicago, Denver, and Los Angeles and served as a midwife in the U.S., Uganda, and the Philippines.
-At UC Davis, she has taught in English, the University Writing Program, and the First-Year Seminar Program as well as Comparative Literature, Religious Studies, and the UC Washington Center Program in Washington, D.C..
-Now she is delighted to be a part of the team working together in the University Writing Center in the College of Undergraduate Education.
+At UC Davis, she has taught in English, Comparative Literature, Religious Studies, the University Writing Program, the First-Year Seminar Program, and the UC Washington Center Program in Washington, D.C. as well as the Writing Center.
+She is the author or editor of eight academic books as well as fifty peer-reviewed journal articles and book chapters.
+She is a prolific writer of poetry, fiction, and creative nonfiction.

-Her research focuses on how to use narrative medicine to bring healing from trauma to healthcare providers and their patients, with a special focus on the lives of midwives and childbearing women and their infants.
-She has published over forty articles on the history and practice of midwifery in Midwifery Today.
-She uses her education, training, and experience in writing and midwifery to teach “Writing in the Health Professions,” through which she has helped to prepare hundreds of UC Davis students for their future careers as doctors, nurses, midwives, psychologists, physical therapists, dentists, veterinarians, forensic pathologists, and public health administrators.
+Her current research focuses on how to use narrative medicine to bring healing from trauma to healthcare providers and their patients, with a special focus on midwives, childbearing women, and infants.
+She has published over forty professional healthcare articles on the history and practice of midwifery in Midwifery Today.
+She uses her experience as a cross-cultural midwife and midwife-educator to teach “Writing in the Health Professions.”
+Through this course, she has helped to prepare hundreds of UC Davis students for their future careers as doctors, nurses, midwives, psychologists, dentists, physicians’ assistants, physical therapists, veterinarians, forensic pathologists, and public health administrators.

 https://janebeal.wordpress.com